 Next, adapted guidelines must be widely disseminated in multiple venues and using multiple formats.
 This can be accomplished, for example, by publication in professional journals, accompanied by multidisciplinary symposia, workshops, and conferences involving national and local experts with involvement of the professional and mass media to raise awareness of the key messages3.
 The most effective interventions to improve professional practice are multifaceted and interactive^{4,5}.
 However, little is known of the cost effectiveness of these interventions6.
+Integrated care pathways are being explored as a mean to improve asthma care in specific settings, such as patients coming to emergency departments22.

 In some countries, implementation of asthma guidelines has been done at a national level with government health department collaboration.
-A model for an implementation program that has improved patient outcomes is provided by the national asthma program in Finland, a long-term, comprehensive, multifaceted public health initiative with well-defined targets for asthma guideline implementation7,8.
+A model for an implementation program that has improved patient outcomes is provided